georgedashen/DualNetGO/README.md

 **Note: Please make sure pretrained models and processed data are downloaded before performing prediction.
 They are stored in the 'cafa3' zip file on [zenodo](https://zenodo.org/records/10963818).
 Put it under the 'data' folder and extract all files.**

 We provide the DualNetGO model checkpoint and also the corresponding TransformerAE graph embeddings and Esm sequence embeddings for directly prediction on protein sequences with FASTA file.
-We use the **blastp** tool from NCBI to search for a most similar sequence in our dataset as a replacement for a sequence that does not exist in the any PPI network.
+We use the **blastp** tool from NCBI to search for a most similar sequence in our dataset as a replacement for a sequence that does not exist in any PPI networks in our 15-species dataset.
 So make sure that **blastp** is installed in the environment, or use `sudo apt install ncbi-blast+` to install.

 If you have already performed blastp search against the provided dataset and had the `*query_results.txt` file in `--resultdir`, which we have provided, run the following script.
 You can also run it without the `--txt` argument, then the `--txt` file will be detected automatically in the `--resultdir` folder.